rhwood/jsplitbutton/src/site/markdown/index.md

 ## Migrating from Version 1.x to 2.0 or Newer

-1. Add the Jitpack.io repositoras shown above
+1. Add the Jitpack.io repositories shown above
 2. Change the Group ID in `pom.xml` or `build.gradle` from `com.alexandriasoftware.swing` to `com.github.rhwood.jsplitbutton`
 3. Change the package name in imports from `com.alexandriasoftware.swing` to `com.github.rhwood.jsplitbutton`